|

 You cannot afford time off to walk the entire coast?
 Why not try some of the bite-sized chunks that I liked best.
 I have only walked most of these once, and impressions are mostly based on weather and your mood, but these, for me, are the places that are ultra-memorable:

 - Blairmore to Durness, via Sandwood Bay and Cape Wrath, 41.4 miles.
 A superb and memorable walk around the northwestern tip of the mainland.
-Scottish coastal walking at it's best, and the most atmospheric bothy that I have ever stayed in.
+Scottish coastal walking at its best, and the most atmospheric bothy that I have ever stayed in.
 See walks 522, 523 and 524.

 - Abbereiddy to Strumble Head, 16.1 miles.
 Superb scenery and views, with an outstanding sunset behind Strumble Head lighthouse.
 Pembrokeshire at its best.
 See walk 390.